Many capable students miss out on OC due to a lack of preparation. We double your child’s chance to get an offer.

-Prepare your child for the NEW Opportunity Class placement test with personalised, research-based coaching and without overwhelming them with tons of homework.
+Prepare your child for the Opportunity Class placement test with personalised, research-based coaching and without overwhelming them with tons of homework.

-In our course students learn not only Maths, English and Thinking skills.
-They learn the foundations of problem solving and systematic thinking.
-They also learn critical thinking which includes inductive and deductive reasoning.
+In our course, students learn not only Maths, English and Thinking skills.
+They learn the foundations of problem-solving and systematic thinking.
+They also learn critical thinking, which includes inductive and deductive reasoning.
 Our course teaches students how to think and how to apply their thinking skills under exam conditions.

 Opportunity Class (also known as OC) is a program in government schools in NSW that caters to academically gifted and talented children in Years 5 and Year 6.